 While we’ve significantly reduced our carbon emissions since 2007, the remaining emissions we produce still contribute to climate change, so we offset them to achieve carbon neutrality, by purchasing credits from carbon offsetting projects.

 We’ve offset our ‘direct’, operational carbon emissions, as reported in each financial year, since 2007.
 In addition to the carbon benefits, some of the additional benefits of our support to those projects over that time include, cumulatively:

 Over the years, we’ve supported a number of projects internationally, which promote renewable energy such as wind or hydroelectric power.
-But our TIMM analysis has shown that ‘land use’ is our second biggest environmental impact, because of the ‘indirect’ and ‘induced’ impacts in our value chain.
-So, while we only offset the emissions from our own business, we’ve worked with our carbon offset provider to increase our focus on REDD+ projects which work to avoid deforestation and forest degradation - key drivers of global carbon emissions - in biodiversity hotspots, through working with local communities.
+But our TIMM analysis showed that ‘land use’ was our second biggest environmental impact, because of the ‘indirect’ and ‘induced’ impacts in our value chain.
+So, while we only offset the emissions from our own business, we now focus on REDD+ projects which work to avoid deforestation and forest degradation - key drivers of global carbon emissions - in biodiversity hotspots, through working with local communities.

 All three of the projects we support are REDD+ verified, and account for 100% of the emissions we reported in 2018.
 They have also all achieved Gold Level status under the Climate, Community and Biodiversity (CCB) Standard.
 Each project also meets the Verified Carbon Standard (VCS), which ensures that our carbon credits are real, measurable, additional, permanent, independently verified, unique and traceable, with a transparent chain of custody, from issuance through to retirement.